ylliez/CU/activities/actv04_bubble/README.md

-# Template p5 project

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+# Activity 4 - Bubble Popper

+Pop the bubble with the tip of your index finger!
+Uses ml5.js Handpose feature.